2004–05 Isthmian League

 The 2004–05 season was the 90th in the history of the Isthmian League, which is an English football competition featuring semi-professional and amateur clubs from London, East and South East England.

 Also, it was the first season after the creation of the Conference North and South, one step above the Isthmian League.
-Therefore, it was the inaugural season for the league at the seventh, eighth and ninth tiers in the English league system.
+Therefore, it was the inaugural season for the league in the seventh, eighth and ninth tiers of the English league system.

 Premier Division

 After the creation of the Conference North and South, placed above the Isthmian League before the start of the season most of the Premier Division clubs were transferred to the newly created divisions.

 The Premier Division featured seven clubs from the previous season and 15 new clubs: